 To be eligible for graduation from LaGrange College, candidates must complete an approved program and satisfy other criteria as indicated in this Bulletin.
-All candidates shall successfully complete 30-42 hours of coursework (depending upon program) with a 3.0 (B) average or better.
-Artifacts collected at this time include transcripts, GPA, Lesson Plan Rubrics, Documentation of Student Learning: Internship II, Teacher Work Sample, Professional Logs, Teacher Performance Observations, Disposition Evaluations, PDPs (if needed), and Content Portfolios.
+All candidates shall successfully complete 36-42 hours of coursework (depending upon program) with a 3.0 (B) average or better.
+Candidates must have completed all of the requirements stated in the Field Experience and Clinical Practice Handbook.